Pakistan Basketball Federation

-Pakistan Basketball Federation (PBF) is a national governing body of basketball in Pakistan.
-It was founded in 1952 for the promotion and development of sport of basketball in the country.
+The Pakistan Basketball Federation (PBF) is the national governing body responsible for the promotion and development of basketball in Pakistan.
+Established in 1952, the PBF oversees the sport's growth across the country.
 Brig.
-(R) M. Iftikhar Mansoor is the current president of the federation, having been elected on 24 January 2022 for a four-year term.
+(R) M. Iftikhar Mansoor currently serves as the federation's president, having been elected on 24 January 2022, for a four-year term.

 History

 Pre-Independence (1900–1947)

 Basketball was introduced in Punjab by the early 1900s, with the YMCA leading the front in the promotion of the game.
 Gordon College, Rawalpindi was one of the first schools in the country which began playing the game in 1906, followed by CTI High School in Sialkot.
 Both of these institutes had a long history in training boys to play the game.
 The game might have come to Karachi about the same time.
 Forman Christian College, Lahore introduced the game in 1910.

 Sometime during the 1910s, the YMCA began organizing the All-India Basketball Championship and carried it on until in the 1930s.

 In the late 1920s, basketball one of the regular university sports in the region.
 The Punjab Olympic Association had its basketball sub-committee established and functioning in the late 1920s or early 1930s, and took the initiative of introducing the games in the Delhi Games in 1934.
 The game has been in every Olympics since, and the Punjab has won its share of these meets.
 Since 1947, basketball has been a part of all the National Games.